NicolasH2/gseaCondenser/README.md

 <img src="readme_files/gsea_specterms.png"/>

-Be aware that defining `n_finalParents` or `finalParents` will force sets to be children of sets they might normally not have as parents.
+Be aware that defining `n_finalParents` or `finalParents` will force pathways to be children of pathways they might normally not have as parents.
 The similarity threshold will be disregarded (although `n_finalParents` uses it at first to determine suitable parents, so it is still important there).
 In the next codechunk, we subset the data.frame, so that only terms with a similarity of 0.02 (which is already low) are in the plot.
 This throws out some terms that have almost 0 similarity with their parents.

 ```r